Lower bounds on the Probability of Error for Classical and Classical-Quantum Channels: Information Radii, Zero-Error Capacity and the Lov asz Theta Function

 is a set of orthogonal projectors.
 Then, for any density operator $D$, we have

 If we maximize the last term above over rank-one representations $V_\myin=\ket{v_\myin}\bra{v_\myin}$ of $\bar{G}$ and rank one operators $D=\ket{d}\bra{d}$, we obtain

 where the maximum is over all rank-one representations $V_\myin=\ket{v_\myin}\bra{v_\myin}$ of $\bar{G}$, and unit norm vectors $d$.
 From \cite[Th.
-5]{lovasz-1979}, however, the right hand side of the last equation is precisely $\vartheta$ (with our logarithmic version of $\vartheta$). \end{proof}
+5]{lovasz-1979}, however, the right hand side of the last equation is precisely $\vartheta$ (with our logarithmic version of $\vartheta$). \end{IEEEproof}

 Theorem \ref{th:schrijver} conclusively shows that the sphere packing bound, when applied to classical-quantum channels, gives precisely Lov\'asz' bound to $C_0$.
 It also shows that pure-state channels suffice for this purpose and that, for at least one optimal channel, the minimizing $F$ in \eqref{eq:minmaxQRinfty} can be taken to have rank one.
 That is, for some optimal pure-state channel, equality holds in \eqref{eq:RinftyvsV}.
 It is worth pointing out that this is not true in general.
 For some pure-state channels, the optimal $F$ in \eqref{eq:minmaxQRinfty} has rank larger than one, and thus strict inequality holds in \eqref{eq:RinftyvsV}.